Hiring a summer nanny? Payroll and taxes, handled.See how →

 The main tradeoff: HomePay files your taxes for you.
 NannyKeeper calculates everything, generates the forms, and you submit them yourself (which takes about 15 minutes per quarter on the IRS and state websites).

-The savings: NannyKeeper's subscription is $684-$780/year cheaper than HomePay's Premium plan.
-Even vs. Basic, you save $492-$588/year.
+The savings: NannyKeeper's subscription is $684-$780/year cheaper than HomePay's Plus plan.
+Even vs. Essentials, you save $492-$588/year.
 Direct deposit is billed per transfer ($6-$8), so total savings depend on how often you use it—but even with weekly direct deposit, you come out ahead.

 A real example